 Surfer’s Ear is not dangerous.
 But it is specific to the sport of surfing and it can be really annoying.
-This is why I started the Know-Your-Ears Project in March 2016.
+This is why I started the Mobile Ear Project in March 2016.

 It is a project to keep surfers healthy and it is supported by Surfing Medicine International.
 The exciting part is the combination of mobile health and prevention.
 Within ten minutes I check your ears ask a few questions and show you the video of your ear.
 And I explain it to you.
 So unless your ears are blocked by ear wax I can tell you if you have Surfer’s Ear and how advanced it is right away, on the beach.
 You can find more information about Surfer’s Ear and the project here.

 An evaluation of the first 25 surfers is written up in this post.
 It comes with a short review of current literature and is relevant for medically interested surfers or doctors.
 The scientific evaluation of all participants will not be ready before 2017.
 If you are an ENT specialist and want to be part of the evaluation process and publication please contact me via Facebook.